chocotov1/DHT11Light/README.md

 Global variables use 14 bytes (2%) of dynamic memory, leaving 498 bytes for local variables.
 Maximum is 512 bytes.
 ```

-~~## Caveat: No checksum check
-The DHT11 output reponse contains a checksum.
-This sketch doesn't check the checksum.

 ## TODO
 At 1 mhz it almost works but some pulses are not registered.
 One day i'll look into timers.
 A interrupt based version might then also work at 1 mhz.